Tom Cruise taught me a powerful lesson about productivity that still shapes how I work today.

 We’d fulfill everything from compact discs through to gardening tools and children’s toys.

-One company I worked for in Los Angeles had a big Client base across the movie studios.
+One outsourcing company I worked for in Los Angeles had a big Client base across the entertainment industry.

-Before any big new movie was released, the studios would send promotional materials out to movie theaters around the country.
+Before any big new movie was released, the film studios would design and then arrange for us to send out promotional materials to movie theaters around the country.

-We’d package and ship off things like posters, standees (those life sized cut-outs and backdrops) and promotional items for VIP receptions and giveaways.
+We would store, assemble, package and ship off materials like posters, standees – life sized cut-outs and backdrops – and lots of different promotional items for VIP receptions and movie-goer contests and giveaways.

-I remember for one movie about kids who became spies, we had a complete ‘Spy Briefcase’ with binoculars, a fingerprint dusting kit and a play along game that matched the plot of the movie.
+I remember for one movie about kids who became spies, we had to assemble a complete ‘Spy Briefcase’ with binoculars, a fingerprint dusting kit and a play along game that followed the plot of the movie.

 In the 90s Tom Cruise was everywhere